yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-faq.md

 ### How are clusters backed up?

-Currently, Yugabyte Cloud does not support backups of free clusters.

-By default, every paid cluster is backed up automatically every 24 hours, and these automatic backups are retained for 8 days.
+By default, every cluster is backed up automatically every 24 hours, and these automatic backups are retained for 8 days.
 The first automatic backup is triggered 24 hours after creating a table, and is scheduled every 24 hours thereafter.
 You can change the default backup intervals by adjusting the backup policy settings.

 Yugabyte Cloud runs full backups, not incremental.

 Backups are retained in the same region as the cluster.

 Backups for AWS clusters are encrypted using AWS S3’s server-side encryption and backups for GCP clusters are encrypted using Google-managed server-side encryption keys.

+Currently, Yugabyte Cloud does not support backups of free clusters.

 ### Can I download backups?